andydandy74/ClockworkForDynamo/README.md

 ![Image](https://raw.github.com/andydandy74/DynamoSamples/master/workflow_samples/ToAutomateOrNotToAutomate/ToAutomateOrNotToAutomate.png)

 Some samples for the [Dynamo](http://www.dynamobim.org) visual programming environment.
+All of these were only tested in Revit 2014 so they may not work in other environments.

 Directory [package_samples](https://github.com/andydandy74/DynamoSamples/tree/master/package_samples) contains simple examples for all of the Dynamo packages I have published through the [package manager](http://www.dynamopackages.com) so far.